Cheesesteak: Bread

 In Philadelphia, cheesesteaks are invariably served on hoagie rolls.
 Among several brands, perhaps the most famous are Amoroso rolls; these rolls are long, soft, and slightly salted.
 One source writes that "a proper cheesesteak consists of provolone or Cheez Whiz slathered on an Amoroso roll and stuffed with thinly shaved grilled meat," while a reader's letter to an Indianapolis magazine, lamenting the unavailability of good cheesesteaks, wrote that "the mention of the Amoroso roll brought tears to my eyes."
 After commenting on the debates over types of cheese and "chopped steak or sliced", Risk and Insurance magazine declared, "The only thing nearly everybody can agree on is that it all has to be piled onto a fresh, locally baked Amoroso roll."

+Food distributors often suggest or sell sandwiches which are inspired by the classic cheesesteak.
+For example, Pillsbury provides a recipe for "Philly Cheesesteak Wraps" which substitutes a tortilla for the bread.
+Nestlé offers a "Philly Steak and Cheese" made in the form of a Hot Pocket.

 Cheese

-American cheese, Provolone, and Cheez Whiz are the most commonly used cheeses or cheese products put on to the Philly cheesesteak.
+American cheese, provolone, and Cheez Whiz are the most commonly used cheeses or cheese products put on to the Philly cheesesteak.

-White American cheese, along with provolone cheese, are the favorites due to their mild flavor and medium consistency.
-Some establishments melt the American cheese to achieve the creamy consistency, while others place slices over the meat, letting them melt slightly under the heat.
-Philadelphia Inquirer' restaurant critic Craig LaBan says, "Provolone is for aficionados, extra-sharp for the most discriminating among them."
-Geno's owner, Joey Vento, said, "We always recommend the provolone.
+The Philadelphia Inquirer' restaurant critic Craig LaBan said, "Provolone is for aficionados, extra-sharp for the most discriminating among them."
+Geno's owner Joey Vento said, "We always recommend the provolone.
 That's the real cheese."

-Cheez Whiz, first marketed in 1952, was not yet available for the original 1930 version, but has spread in popularity.
+Cheez Whiz, first marketed in 1952, was not yet available for the original 1932 version (or the 1951 version that first added cheese), but has expanded in popularity.
 A 1986 New York Times article called Cheez Whiz "the sine qua non of cheesesteak connoisseurs."
 In a 1985 interview, Pat Olivieri's nephew Frank Olivieri said that he uses "the processed cheese spread familiar to millions of parents who prize speed and ease in fixing the children's lunch for the same reason, because it is fast."

+Cheez Whiz was first added at Pat's South Philadelphia location by Frank Olivieri Sr. in the late 1950s.
+By that time cheesesteaks were already popular at the Ridge Avenue/Strawberry Mansion location, but Pat and Harry Olivieri were hesitant to serve them in South Philly because many neighborhood customers kept kosher and mixing cheese and meat on a grill is not kosher.
+Frank Sr. got the idea to surreptitiously add the Whiz after the sandwich was made, and the idea eventually took off.

 Cheez Whiz is "overwhelmingly the favorite" at Pat's, outselling runner-up American by a ratio of eight or ten to one, while Geno's claims to go through eight to ten cases of Cheez Whiz a day.

+Cooper Sharp, a pasteurized process American cheese, was gaining ground as a new cheese option as of 2023.
+Made from aged cheddar and having a higher milkfat content, the product is sharper and creamier than ordinary American cheese.
+According to Kosuke Chujo, who runs a cheesesteak shop in Japan, the cheese "was very creamy and delicious with the perfect balance of salt".